Have you ever had a foster kitten or better yet, foster kittens? Would you like to help your local animal shelter or rescue?

 The right kind of bowl is important as well.
 Most cats don’t like their whiskers to touch the sides of the bowl when they eat, especially if you’re feeding canned cat food.
 Shallow dishes and even small plates are good to place wet/canned cat food on.

 7- Various Sounds.
 Placing a radio or tv in their room helps introduce the foster kitten to various sounds and they get exposure to something other than my voice.
-When I’m visiting the foster kittens, I’ll use high pitched (baby talk) voice and talk softly to them.
+When I’m visiting the foster kittens, I’ll use my baby talk voice and talk softly to them.
 I’ll also raise my voice once in a while.
 In my experience, the kittens and mom spook and hide when I do this so it’s important to immediately coax them back to you for some fun play.
 In the shelter environment, they’d likely be exposed to dogs barking, cats meowing and dozens of people coming and going on a daily basis.
 You can replicate this by doing the things mentioned above.

 8- Light Stimulation.
 If you have a window in the room, open the curtain and let the sun in so the momma and kittens can look outside.
 After a few weeks of being cooped up in the room, the momma cat will start getting antsy more than likely.
 Also with light stimulation I like to come in when it’s dark and turn the light on and off.
 I talk softly to them while doing this so they associate that with me coming in to visit.
 The kittens will probably get scared when you do this but comforting them and rewarding them when they walk back over to you is important.